Does your pet need a check-up?

-We can screen for intestinal parasites like roundworms, hookworms, whipworms, tapeworms, coccicia, and giardia; blood-borne parasites like cytauxzoon felis and hemobart; and screen for diseases transmitted by parasitic mosquitoes and ticks like heartworm, Lyme, Erchilichia, and Anaplasmosis.
+We can screen for intestinal parasites like roundworms, hookworms, whipworms, tapeworms, coccidia, and giardia; blood-borne parasites like cytauxzoon felis and hemobart; and screen for diseases transmitted by parasitic mosquitoes and ticks like heartworm, Lyme, Ehrlichia, and Anaplasmosis.

-Two parasites of concern due to their zoonotic (transmissable to human) nature are:
+Two parasites of concern due to their zoonotic (transmissible to human) nature are:

 Roundworm – The intestinal parasite of greatest concern is roundworm.
 When roundworms infect humans, it can result in a condition known as ocular larval migrans.
 Since humans are not a natural host for roundworms, the larvae migrate through different areas of the body than they would in a cat or a dog.
 In this case, the larvae migrate to the human eye and damage the retina and/or the lens, resulting in blindness.
 Children are at the greatest risk for this disease since the infection occurs through ingestion of the eggs or larvae of the roundworm, often passed through feces.

-Children’s sand boxes should be kept covered to prevent dogs from defecating in them; young children should be monitored when playing outside to ensure that they are not ingesting dirt and their hands should be washed after playing outside.
-Shoes should be worn to reduce the risk of hookworm infection and gloves should be worm while gardening.
+Children’s sandboxes should be kept covered to prevent dogs from defecating in them; young children should be monitored when playing outside to ensure that they are not ingesting dirt and their hands should be washed after playing outside.
+Shoes should be worn to reduce the risk of hookworm infection and gloves should be worn while gardening.